Did the Accident Cause the Injury in Louisiana Workers Compensation?

 Also, it is sometimes said that a good wage earner with a family is not likely to fake a compensation claim.
 On the other hand, the “professional litigant” with several past compensation claims is expected to be treated with skepticism.

 The fact that the employee has a record of previous workers compensation claims often works against the employee when the evidence is otherwise against the employee or where the only evidence is the employee's unsupported testimony.

 But when the evidence appears to show that a severe accident occurred, the employee will not likely lose just because of the employee's previous claims.

 As in other cases, the employee's ability to successfully withstand cross-examination (questioning by the opposing attorney) is also important.

 The Type of Accident or Work Being Done at Time of Injury

-Although the fact that the employee was engaged in the type of work which could produce an injury of the type complained of is not alone enough proof that the work did in fact produce the injury, but nevertheless the type of (or characteristics of) the work, when added with other circumstances, can be very helpful to the employee in showing that the accident did in fact cause the injury.
+Although the fact that the employee was engaged in the type of work which could produce an injury of the kind complained of is not alone enough proof that the work did, in fact, produce the injury, but nevertheless, the type of (or characteristics of) the work, when added with other circumstances, can be very helpful to the employee in showing that the accident did, in fact, cause the injury.

 Examples Concerning the Type of Accident or Work